Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/raw-document.md

 }
 ```

-#### 1. issuers[0].id
+### Replace the issuers ID

-Replace the value of `issuers[0].id` from `did:ethr:0xaCc51f664D647C9928196c4e33D46fd98FDaA91D` to use the wallet address created from the [previous steps](/docs/integrator-section/verifiable-document/did/create).
-Keep `did:ethr:` in front of the wallet address.
+Change the value of `issuers[0].id` from `did:ethr:0xaCc51f664D647C9928196c4e33D46fd98FDaA91D` to the wallet address created from the [previous steps](/docs/integrator-section/verifiable-document/did/create).

-#### 1. issuers[0].identityProof.location
+> **Note:** Keep `did:ethr:` in front of the wallet address.

+### Replace the identity proof location

-Replace the value of `issuers[0].identityProof.location` from `intermediate-sapphire-catfish.sandbox.openattestation.com` to the dns name used to bind the wallet address in the [previous steps](/docs/integrator-section/verifiable-document/did/dns)
+Change the value of `issuers[0].identityProof.location` from `intermediate-sapphire-catfish.sandbox.openattestation.com` to the dns name used to bind the wallet address in the [previous step](/docs/integrator-section/verifiable-document/did/dns).

-#### 1. issuers[0].identityProof.key
+### Replace the identity proof key

-Replace the value of `issuers[0].identityProof.key` from `did:ethr:0xaCc51f664D647C9928196c4e33D46fd98FDaA91D#controller` to the public key used to bind the wallet address in the [previous steps](/docs/integrator-section/verifiable-document/did/dns)
+Change the value of `issuers[0].identityProof.key` from `did:ethr:0xaCc51f664D647C9928196c4e33D46fd98FDaA91D#controller` to the public key used to bind the wallet address in the [previous step](/docs/integrator-section/verifiable-document/did/dns)

-> Follow the same file structure like [in the Ethereum tutorial](/docs/integrator-section/verifiable-document/ethereum/raw-document#saving-the-raw-document).
+> Follow the same file structure like the one [in the Ethereum tutorial](/docs/integrator-section/verifiable-document/ethereum/raw-document#saving-the-raw-document).